BelchiorSoares/BelchiorSoares/README.md

 ### Hi there! 👋

-I'm a **Firmware & IoT Developer** passionate about embedded systems, automation,IA\ML and software development.
+I'm a **Firmware & IoT Developer** passionate about embedded systems, automation, IA\ML and software development.
 Currently exploring **Python** to expand my skills.

 ### 🚀 About Me